 - Rheumatologist – who will help deal with pain in the joints and muscles

-- Psychologist – who specialises in psychological and mental health treatments.
+- Psychologist – who specialises in psychological injuries and mental health treatments.
 They may suggest cognitive behavioural therapy (CBT) that we mentioned earlier.

 As well as these different therapies, medication may be used to help ease the symptoms.
 This could be in the form of painkillers and also anti-depressant medications.
 The mix of medication and other treatments will be assessed regularly and may be changed until the right balance is found.